nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitNotes.md

 > - As notes are not part of the HEAD / branch commit history, notes are not pushed or fetched by default unless configured to to do.
 >   Git refs containing notes will need to be pushed separately, e.g.
 >   `git push origin refs/notes/commits`
+> - As with any file under version control, conflicts can occur when two or more independent notes have been made to the the same commit.
+>   Please consult the available [notes merge strategies](https://git-scm.com/docs/git-notes#Documentation/git-notes.txt-merge) to choose an appropriate resolution strategy in your repository.

 ### Removing Git Notes support from a repository
 Deleting all git notes in a category from a repository does not by itself remove the `refs/notes/<category>` ref from the repository.